 - The second option to enable smart guides in Sketch is to right-click on one of the rulers and select ‘Show all guides’ from there.

-Having a clear layout and grid setup in Sketch can help boost productivity in a great way.
-In addition to the settings we’ve just discussed, there are many more options you can apply to boost your work in Sketch.
-You can take a look at our list of Sketch plugins, for example.
+Having a clear layout and grid setup in Sketch can help boost productivity in a significant way.
+In addition to these settings, you can apply many more options to boost your work in Sketch.